 Pittsfield is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Pittsfield citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.63% of adults 25 and older in Pittsfield have a college degree.
+The percentage of adults in Pittsfield who are college-educated is close to the national average for all communities of 21.84%: 19.63% of the adults in Pittsfield have a bachelor's degree or advanced degree.

 The people who call Pittsfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pittsfield residents report their race to be White, followed by Native Hawaiian.
 Important ancestries of people in Pittsfield include Irish, English, French, French Canadian, and German.